nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ### Atom

 While I prefer vim (see below) as my editor of choice, many people prefer an editor that is less dependent on memorizing keystrokes and has a user interface that you can interact with using your mouse or trackpad.
-If this is you, [Atom](https://atom.io/) is a good choice because it's free, intuitive to use with its defaults yet highly customizeable.
+If this is you, [Atom](https://atom.io/) is a good choice because it's free and intuitive to use with its defaults, yet highly customizable.

 I have this installed on my system in case I'm pairing with someone who's not familiar with vim.